Hypercubers/hypercubing.xyz/docs/techniques/F2L.md

 In 3D F2L, whenever you twist a side axis, a 1x1x3 block of pieces (containing the F2L slot) goes to the top layer (essentially a 1D line).
 In 4 dimensions, 2 adjacent sides intersect at a 2D plane.
 So when you do a twist you're bringing a 1x1x3x3 block to the top layer, which contains **3** F2L pairs: that being two F2L-b slots and an F2L-a slot.
 This makes inserting a single pair trickier, because now you need to use more moves to not disturb the other two subslots.

-Continuing this analogy into 5D, you bring a whole 3D cube's worth of F2L slots to the top (1x1x3x3x3) that you mustn't distrub while inserting a single pair.
+Continuing this analogy into 5D, you bring a whole 3D cube's worth of F2L slots to the top (1x1x3x3x3) that you mustn't disturb while inserting a single pair.
 This pattern continues for higher and higher dimensions, meaning that it gets trickier to insert a single pair.
 Pro solvers of higher dimensional puzzles will wait until they have 3 (or multiples of 3) pairs, then pairs all those pairs into a gigapair, and then insert that gigapair like inserting a lower dimensional pair.

 **Terminology**